-Engage your students.
+Engage your students in their learning.
 Don’t just stick your toe in the water!
-Jump right in with relevant, active learning.
-As students become more involved in learning activities, classroom climate improves, discipline problems decline, and you begin to really enjoy teaching.
-Let’s take a look at some ways you can make your teaching more engaging.
+Jump right in with effective teaching strategies.
+Let’s take a look at some ways you can improve your craft.

 Mr. Grow nodded, and Ms. Sneed continued.
 “When I was a new teacher, I pretty much just followed the textbook.
 As I became more experienced, I tried new teaching strategies.
 When were students most engaged?
 Surprisingly, not during crafts or games.
 Instead, they focused best when presented with active, challenging activities.